rednafi/rednafi.com/content/python/concurrent_futures.md

 Here you start by creating an Executor, which manages all the tasks that are running—either in separate processes or threads.
-Using the with statement creates a context manager, which ensures any stray threads or processes get cleaned up via calling the `executor.shutdown()` method implicitly when you’re done.
+Using the with statement creates a context manager, which ensures any stray threads or processes get cleaned up via calling the `executor.shutdown()` method implicitly when you're done.

 In real code, you'd would need to replace the `Executor` with `ThreadPoolExecutor` or a `ProcessPoolExecutor` depending on the nature of the callables.
 Then a set comprehension has been used here to start all the tasks.
 The `executor.submit()` method schedules each task.
 This creates a Future object, which represents the task to be done.
-Once all the tasks have been scheduled, the method `concurrent.futures_as_completed()` is called, which yields the futures as they’re done – that is, as each task completes.
+Once all the tasks have been scheduled, the method `concurrent.futures_as_completed()` is called, which yields the futures as they're done – that is, as each task completes.
 The `fut.result()` method gives you the return value of `perform(task)`, or throws an exception in case of failure.

 The `executor.submit()` method schedules the tasks asynchronously and doesn't hold any